Icky17/icky17.github.io/README.md

 - JavaScript
 - [Any other technologies/frameworks you used]

-## Projects

-Here are some of the projects featured in this portfolio:

-1. [Project 1](link-to-project1) - A brief description of Project 1.
-2. [Project 2](link-to-project2) - A brief description of Project 2.
-3. [Project 3](link-to-project3) - A brief description of Project 3.
-4. [Project 4](link-to-project4) - A brief description of Project 4.
-5. [Project 5](link-to-project5) - A brief description of Project 5.

-Feel free to explore the projects and their source code.

 ## Contact

 If you'd like to reach out to me, you can find me on the following platforms: